nikkapral/redis-streams-python-consumer-service/README.md

-# Redis Streams Consumer Service
+# Redis Streams Python Consumer Service
 An example of an asynchronous Python service designed to process messages from Redis Streams
 ![Exmaple:](images/example.gif)